dsmellie/Election_Analysis/README.md

 ## Challenge Summary
-In a summary statement, provide a business proposal to the election commission on how this script can be used—with some modifications—for any election.
-Give at least two examples of how this script can be modified to be used for other elections.

 I propose that the Colorado election commission use this code, with some modifications, for all future elections.
 I have two suggestions for modifications that will enable it to function in other elections.
 First, instead of tracking votes by county, we can track votes by precint.
 As precint-level data is more granular, this feature will be useful for local elections where all the votes come from a single county.
 This change will require that the information provided indicates the precint the data comes from.
 Alternatively, when a election is at the county-level we can simply remove the data on which county each vote came from as all votes will be from one county.

 A second useful modification to the code would be to annouce that there is a tie in the case that two or more candidates receive the same number of votes.
 While such a result should rarely happen, it is important to not announce that one candidate won if the initial vote count indicates a tie.
+The Committee should commission these modifications and use this code for all future elections.